FDA approves Novartis Kesimpta® (ofatumumab), the first and only self-administered, targeted B-cell therapy for patients with relapsing multiple sclerosis

 - Whenever possible, you should receive any 'non-live' vaccines at least 2 weeks before you start treatment with KESIMPTA.

-- Talk to your healthcare provider about vaccinations for your baby if you used KESIMPTA during your pregnancy.
+- Talk to your HCP about vaccinations for your baby if you used KESIMPTA during your pregnancy.

 - Are pregnant, think that you might be pregnant, or plan to become pregnant.
 It is not known if KESIMPTA will harm your unborn baby.
 Females who can become pregnant should use birth control (contraception) during treatment with KESIMPTA and for 6 months after your last treatment.
-Talk with your healthcare provider about what birth control method is right for you during this time.
+Talk with your HCP about what birth control method is right for you during this time.

 - Are breastfeeding or plan to breastfeed.
 It is not known if KESIMPTA passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you take KESIMPTA.
+Talk to your HCP about the best way to feed your baby if you take KESIMPTA.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your HCP about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 How should I use KESIMPTA?

-See the detailed Instructions for Use that comes with KESIMPTA for information about how to prepare and inject a dose of KESIMPTA and how to properly throw away (dispose) of used KESIMPTA Sensoready pens or prefilled syringes.
+See the detailed Instructions for Use that comes with KESIMPTA for information about how to prepare and inject a dose of KESIMPTA and how to properly throw away (dispose of) used KESIMPTA Sensoready pens or prefilled syringes.

-- Use KESIMPTA exactly as your healthcare provider tells you to use it.
+- Use KESIMPTA exactly as your HCP tells you to use it.

-- Your healthcare provider will show you how to prepare and inject KESIMPTA the right way before you use it for the first time.
+- Your HCP will show you how to prepare and inject KESIMPTA the right way before you use it for the first time.

 - Do not inject into areas where the skin is tender, bruised, red, scaly or hard.
 Avoid areas with moles, scars, or stretch marks.